 - Add the Fish-Fri to a gallon size zip-top bag.
 Strain okra from the buttermilk and place it in the bag.
 Seal the bag and shake to coat it in the breading.

-- Remove from oil and drain on paper towels.
+- Remove from oil with spider or slotted spoon and drain on paper towels.
 Serve immediately.

 Hi.
 I’m from NJ and moved to South Florida 5 Years ago.
 I tried this recipe, and I absolutely LOVE IT!!!
 I’ve always wanted to be a southern girl.